-FF Clifford™ supports 76 different languages such as Spanish, English, Portuguese, German and French in Latin, Cyrillic, and Other scripts.
+FF Clifford™ supports 76 different languages such as Spanish, English, Portuguese, German and French in Latin, Other, and Cyrillic scripts.
 (Please note that not all languages are available for all formats.)

 The first drawings for the FF Clifford typeface date back to 1994.
 These were inspired by Alexander Wilson’s Long Primer Roman type, which was used to typeset an edition of Pliny the Younger’s “Opera,” printed by the Foulis brothers in 1751.
 The Italic is roughly based on Joseph Fry and Sons’ Pica Italic No. 3, from their type specimen dated 1785.